samuelstein/website/pages/02.passion/item.en.md

 title: Passion
 ---

+I love to work and to relax.
+In my spare time i go climbing and surfing.
-My current focus are headless content management systems and scalable software architectures.
+My current work focus are headless content management systems and scalable software architectures.

 Selection of successfully implemented projects: